AlexisTM/kirby_god_rust/README.md

 Commands
 =============

-- `Direct message`: The god replies to the message
+- `Direct message`: The persona replies to the message
-- `/botname prompt`: Slash command to contact a specific god
+- `/botname prompt`: Slash command to contact a specific persona
-- `/clear`: Slash command to remove the god memory
+- `/clear`: Slash command to remove the persona memory

 Custom bot
 ===============

-To make your custom god, create a modelfile like [marvin.modelfile](modelfiles/marvin.modelfile) (see the [Modelfile format](https://github.com/ollama/ollama/blob/main/docs/modelfile.md)) and prepare your network.
+To make your custom persona, create a modelfile like [marvin.modelfile](modelfiles/marvin.modelfile) (see the [Modelfile format](https://github.com/ollama/ollama/blob/main/docs/modelfile.md)) and prepare your network.
 To get your modelfile started, use `ollama show [modelname] --modelfile`

 Then, create a json file with the botname, the model you just created and optional extra generation options to overwrite the PARAMETER you set in the modelfile ([Options available](https://github.com/pepperoni21/ollama-rs/blob/5d6cd76aa4bf073a037a43a4eff70310f07654cd/src/generation/options.rs#L5-L22))